OluwasolaSobola/Cafe-Harmony-Analytics-Excel-Dashboard-Project/README.md

 **4. Customer Feedback Insights**

-- Only 32% of customer feedback was positive, while 34% was neutral and another 34% negative.
+- Only 30.03% of customer feedback was satisfactory, while 69.70% indicated dissatisfaction.

 - Repeated feedback such as "Could be better" suggests gaps in service quality or product consistency, highlighting areas for customer experience improvement.